GowthamPB/GowthamPB/README.md

 <!--
 **Gowtham-P-B/Gowtham-P-B** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-I am Gowtham P B. I am Information science undergrad at Sahyadri college of engineering and management.
-I am a novice developer and designer.
-I am a aspiring web developer and graphic designer.
-I am also inspired by cybersecurity, UI/ UX design etc. I am a member of Sahyadri Open-sourse Community.
+I am Gowtham P B. I am a Information science undergrad at Sahyadri college of engineering and management.
+I am a developer and designer.
+I am also interested in cybersecurity, UI/ UX design, blockchain.
+I am a member of Sahyadri Open-sourse Community.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...my portfolio website